-One of the molecules in the kinin system, bradykinin, is particularly important for non-allergic angioedema as it widens the small blood vessels in the deep layers of the skin.
+One of the molecules in the kinin system, bradykinin, is particularly important for angioedema, as it widens small blood vessels in the deep layers of the skin.
 This lets fluid flow into those layers, causing the swelling.

-The levels of activated bradykinin are controlled by angiotensin 2, an enzyme that breaks down bradykinin.
-When the production of this enzyme is stopped by an ACE inhibitor, bradykinin levels are allowed to rise.
+ACE inhibitors work by stopping the production of angiotensin 2, an enzyme that promotes blood vessel constriction.
+At the same time, these medicines inhibit the activity of another enzyme that breaks down bradykinin, causing its levels to rise.
 This helps to reduce blood pressure, but in rare cases, it also can cause the swelling found in non-allergic angioedema.

 The usual methods of treating other types of angioedema do not apply to non-allergic angioedema.
-For example, it does not respond effectively to allergy medications such as antihistamines, corticosteroids, and epinephrine (as in an EpiPen), or to non-steroidal anti-inflammatory drugs (NSAIDs) such as aspirin and ibuprofen.
-In fact, NSAIDs can trigger or worsen the symptoms of non-allergic angioedema.
+For example, this specific form of the disease does not respond effectively to allergy medications like antihistamines, corticosteroids, and epinephrine (as in an EpiPen).

 There are, however, some medications that can help.
-Icatibant, a drug used to treat hereditary angioedema, and concentrated C1-inhibitor, a natural protein involved in inflammation, have been used successfully for treating non-allergic angioedema.
+Icatibant, an approved therapy for acute swelling attacks in patients with hereditary angioedema, has been used successfully for treating non-allergic angioedema.

-The main way to treat this form of angioedema is to figure out what drug caused the reaction and then stop using it if possible.
-If ACE inhibitors are the trigger, angiotensin receptor blockers (ARB) are considered to be relatively safe alternatives.
-(Discontinuing drugs and finding alternative drugs always should be discussed with a medical professional for safety purposes.)
+The main way to treat this form of angioedema is to figure out what treatment caused the reaction and then stop using it, if possible.
+If ACE inhibitors are the trigger, angiotensin receptor blockers may possibly be used as an alternative.

-Because an EpiPen cannot be used to reduce the swelling quickly, immediate physical intervention is necessary if the swelling blocks the airway and becomes life-threatening.
-Artificial respiration such as cardiopulmonary resuscitation (CPR) is used here to keep the patient alive until swelling subsides enough to breathe on his own, or until mechanical ventialtion options become available.
+Because an EpiPen cannot be used to quickly reduce swelling, immediate physical intervention may be necessary if swelling blocks the airway and becomes life-threatening.

 Angioedema News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.